navapbc/template-infra/README.md

 To support local development, the `docker-compose.yml` runs the `nextjs` container in development mode (i.e. `yarn dev`) instead of production mode (i.e. `yarn start`).
 This allows Next.js to do things like hot reload.

+The docker-compose file bind mounts `app` on the host machine to `/srv` in the guest machine.
+However, to ensure that the container uses the correct packages in `node_modules`.
+This means that if you run `yarn add <package>` on the host machine in development (which will update `yarn.lock`), you'll also need to run `docker-compose exec nextjs yarn install --frozen-lockfile` to update `node_modules` in the guest machine.